How Emily Blunt and John Krasinski Built a Marriage That Leaves Us All Feeling Just a Little Jealous - E! Online

 They were midway through the Monday morning school drop-off when "a garbage truck rips around the corner, screeches up to these cans, and the guy jumps off the back," he shared with Men's Health shortly after the April 2018 opening.
 "He grabs a trash can, goes to the back of the truck, sees me, goes, 'Saw it Sunday.
 F--king awesome'—without making eye contact—dumps the can, and keeps going.
 Emily turned to me and we high-fived.
 She was like, 'That's the coolest review you're going to get.'"

-Her accolades came some nine months later.
 And as she stood atop the Screen Actors Guild Awards stage, holding her shiny new prize, she reminded us all just how lucky she felt.
 "I am going to share this completely with my husband, John Krasinski, because the entire experience of doing this with you has completely pierced my heart directly," she said as he cried tears of pride.
 "You are a stunning filmmaker.
 I'm so lucky to be with you and to have done this film with you.
 Thank you for giving me the part.
 You would have been in major trouble if you hadn't."

-They've each notched their share of separate career wins in the two years since.
-Her turn as Mary Poppins proved every bit as enchanting as the Disney original, earning her both Golden Globe and SAG nominations; while his Amazon spy thriller, Jack Ryan is set to return for a third season.
-And of course there was his wildly popular web series Some Good News, pushing us all through those early, confounding, terrifying weeks of our new stay-at-home lives, and netting him a deal with CBS.
+They've each notched their share of separate career wins in the years since.
+Her turn as Mary Poppins proved every bit as enchanting as the Disney original, earning her both Golden Globe and SAG nominations; while his Amazon spy thriller, Jack Ryan is wrapping this summer.
+And of course there was his wildly popular web series Some Good News, pushing us all through those early, confounding, terrifying weeks of our stay-at-home lives, and netting him a deal with CBS.

-Still, their Quiet Place success is a lightening in a bottle situation they're well-aware they may not be able to replicate, even when the sequel finally gets its post-COVID release date.
+Still, their Quiet Place success is a lightening in a bottle situation they're well-aware they may not be able to replicate, even with the sequel.

 "I know I'll never do another movie that's this successful, this original, this underdog-y, and then on top of it have it be with my wife every step of the way," he allowed to Men's Health.
 "I said to Emily, 'There's no greater gift that the universe could have given me than to go through the biggest success of my career and I don't have to explain to you how it felt.'
 We were both in the boat.
 I said to her, 'I don't know if it can ever be like this again.'"